-These nostalgic, candy-studded brownies were the lunchbox staple of every 90s kid, but shouldn't make it onto your grocery list any time soon.
+These nostalgic, candy-studded brownies were the lunchbox staple of every '90s kid, but they shouldn't make it onto your grocery list any time soon.
 One Cosmic Brownie clocks in at 280 calories and nearly a full day's worth of sugar.

 These chocolate mini cakes come smothered with vanilla icing and a middle layer of more creme, along with a dusting of cookie crumbles on top.
 The damage?
 You'll get 7 more grams of sugar and double plus one more gram of saturated fat than what's in a Snickers bar.

 This golden cake may seem innocent compared to some of the other treats on this list—after all, it's got a sprinkling of chocolate chips and a light mocha icing to top it off.
 However, it packs in more calories per serving than any other cake in Entenmann's line.

 Pillsbury Grands!
 Cinnamon Rolls with Cream Cheese Icing